learnk8s/learnk8s.io/_blog/why-kube/index.md

 And despite living on the same computer, processes running in containers can't see each other.

-Applications running inside containers are completely isolated and can't tell the difference between a virtual machine and a container.
+Applications running inside containers are entirely isolated and can't tell the difference between a virtual machine and a container.

 That's great news!

-Linux containers are like virtual machine, but more effiencient.
+Linux containers are like virtual machines, but more efficient.

 _But what are those Linux containers made of, anyway?_